Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US011/01.requirements-engineering/Readme.md

-# US 006 - To submit a request
+# US 011 - To list and decide (whether to accept or decline) real estate purchase and to send an email to the customer in case of acceptance

 ## 1. Requirements Engineering